Where to position rational vs emotional messages

 Marketers and designers don’t appear to be consciously using this effect to improve their messages.

-Shepard Fairey’s iconic HOPE poster for the 2008 Obama campaign, would likely have been less effective with people not already familiar with Obama if ‘Hope’ had been placed at the top of the poster instead of at the bottom.
+Shepard Fairey’s iconic HOPE poster for the 2008 Obama campaign, would likely have been less effective if ‘Hope’ had been placed at the top of the poster instead of at the bottom.

 Whenever the medium allows it, design your visual messages with rational messages placed higher and emotional messages placed lower.